 Most people think that being tired stems from lack of sleep.
 Not always true, actually.
 In fact, generally speaking fatigue is due to so many other issues.
 Bear in mind, however, sleep is very important.
 I must admit these days I plan my schedule so as to ensure generous amounts of sleep.
 There are tons of people who get plenty of sleep, but are still always exhausted.
 Today I would like to share with you some of the reasons for fatigue other than the obvious, lack of sleep that is.

-- Vitamin D-3, It seems to me there are many folks that are low in vitamin d3 and t certainly seem of course that since D-3 boosts your immune system it would follow that if you were desperately low, that in itself might cause some fatigue.
-Listen vitamin D-3 is so important that you might as well take it anyway, tired or not.
-(Generally speaking 1000-2000 mg per day is good.
-If you have found out from your physician that you are very low take 5000 mg per day for several weeks.)
+- Vitamin D3 – It seems to me there are many folks that are low in vitamin D3, and it certainly seems of course that since D3 boosts your immune system it would follow that if you were desperately low, that in itself might cause some fatigue.
+Listen, vitamin D3 is so important that you might as well take it anyway, tired or not.
+(Generally speaking, 1000-2000 mg per day is good.
+If you have found out from your physician that you are very low you may want to take 5000 mg per day for several weeks.)

 That’s it, folks.
 I have much more of course to say on the subject of fatigue, but I’m too tired.
 Just kidding of course!
 Actually, there is a lot more to say on fatigue.
 I shall save that for another blog.